Documentation Index

 • StandAlone clusters are also supported for this update.

-1. To proceed, click [OS management], review the popup window, and then click [Next].
+1. Click [OS management], check the popup, and click [Next].

 clouddbforredis_os_upgrade_management_vpc_ko